Tips For Planning Your Neuschwanstein Day Trip From Munich

 How to Buy Neuschwanstein Castle Tickets

-Neuschwanstein Castle can only be visited with a 25-minute guided tour.
-The tickets for the guided tour can either be bought on site at the official Ticket Center at Hohenschwangau or reserved online from their official website.
+The inside of Neuschwanstein Castle can only be visited via a 25-minute guided tour.
+The tickets for the guided tour can either be bought on site at the official Ticket Center in Hohenschwangau or reserved online from their official website.

 The tickets sell out quickly onsite.
-There is only a limited amount of tickets available for the day and by morning they’re mostly sold out.
+There is only a limited amount of tickets available for the day and by morning they’re mostly, if not completely, sold out.

-The last time we visited Neuschwanstein (in mid-December), tickets were sold out a couple weeks in advance.
+The last time we visited Neuschwanstein, tickets were sold out a couple weeks in advance.
 If you’re visiting during busy seasons, book tickets several weeks or even a couple months in advance, especially if you need tickets for a specific day and time.

-The guided tour of the castle takes around 25 minutes and is offered in German and English.
+The guided tour of the inside of the castle takes around 25 minutes and is offered in German and English.
 There aren’t many live English tours but they offer portable audio guide devices in English and other languages, free of charge.
-So as long as you don’t book the live German tour (unless you speak German, of course), you should be ok.
+So as long as you don’t book the live German tour (unless you speak German, of course), you should be ok with any of the others.

 We did a live English tour of Neuschwanstein and a guided audio tour of Hohenschwangau.
 Both tours were great and the live English tour really wasn’t any better than the audio tour.

-Pro tip: If you’re taking a guided day trip, make sure to double check if the castle entrance fees are actually included in the package!
-Some aren’t included but you can purchase tickets when you book the day trip or on the day of the excursion.
+Pro tip: If you’re taking a guided day trip, make sure to double check if the castle entrance fees are actually included in the price of the tour.
+You might need to purchase your castle tour ticket from the guide on the day of the excursion.
+Expect to pay a little more than if you booked via the official website.

 What to Expect at Neuschwanstein Castle